wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-review-trademe.md

 Not only does a good core experience enable users to view your product on practically any device or browser, it can also be hugely beneficial to page performance.
 TradeMe is a perfect example of this, with my experiment showing a 15-19 second reduction in the time to render core content.

+### Preload important resources

+Even though browsers are becoming smarter and better at loading your page resources, they lack the context required to know which resources are the most important to your users.
+Thankfully, developers can give the browser some hints using [`<link rel="preload">`](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) to kick-start the loading of certain resources.
+This is a great way to speed up the loading of primary images and dynamic content.
+As well as preloading resources, the upcoming [Priority Hints API](https://wicg.github.io/priority-hints/) will give developers the ability to set an `importance` flag on resources.

 ### Reduce the amount of JavaScript you ship

 JavaScript is a hot topic in 2018.
 It is by far the biggest contributor to slow user experiences on the web -- if you haven't already read Addy Osmani's [_The Cost Of JavaScript in 2018_](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) then I would recommend doing so.